robgibbons/unchained/README.md

 Express...
 Unchained
 =========

-Unchained is a [Node.js](https://github.com/joyent/node) module which abstracts the underlying [Express](https://github.com/visionmedia/express) framework, providing a clear MVC structure for your Node.js projects.
+Unchained is a [Node.js](https://github.com/joyent/node) module which abstracts the underlying [Express](https://github.com/visionmedia/express) framework, providing a modular MVC structure for your web projects.
 Unchained breaks everything into pieces, and maps it all to Express for you.
 Unchained aims to provide a simple layer of abstraction above Express, and is fully compatible with existing Express modules and middleware.

 ### How's it work?